The Powerball jackpot surged to over $700 million ahead of Wednesday night's drawing, making it the second-largest in U.S. history.

 - CHECK YOUR NUMBERS: Visit our lottery page

-The drawing will be Wednesday at 10:59 p.m.
+The drawing was at 10:59 p.m.
 ET in Tallahassee.
-Five white balls will be drawn from a drum containing 69 balls and one red ball will be selected from a drum with 26 balls.
-To win, players need to have paid $2 for a ticket and either have chosen numbers or opted to let a computer make a random choice.
+Five white balls are drawn from a drum containing 69 balls and one red ball is selected from a drum with 26 balls.
+To win, players need to have paid $2 for a ticket, either have chosen numbers or opted to let a computer make a random choice, and match all the winning numbers.

 The jackpot has rolled over for more than two months.
 The largest Powerball jackpot was $1.6 billion in January 2016, which was split between three winning tickets.